Italy's housing market improving, despite ailing economy

-Gross rental yields in the historical centre of Rome and of Milan - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - range from 2.4% to 4.5%, with yields in Rome lower than in Milan.
-Yields on 120 square metre (sq. m.) apartments are really low, yields on smaller apartments a little better.
+Gross rental yields in the historical centre of Rome, Milan, Venice and Florence - i.e., the return you can earn from rent, compared to the purchase price of a property, before taxation, vacancy costs, and other costs - range from 2.4% to 4.4%, with yields in all four places about the same.
+Yields on 120 square metre (sq. m.) apartments are really low in Milan, yields on smaller apartments a better.

 Round trip transaction costs can be very high on residential property in Italy.
 See our Italy residential property transaction costs analysis and our Residential property transaction costs in Italy compared to other countries.

 Rental Income: Nonresidents are taxed on rental income earned in Italy.
 The rates range from 23% to 43%.
 Personal allowances for spouse and family are not available to nonresidents, but certain deductions may be granted.

 Capital Gains: Capital gains are not taxed if the property was held for more than five years.
 Otherwise capital gains are considered as ordinary income and taxed at progressive rates.

 Inheritance: Inheritance taxes are levied at 4% to 8%, depending on the relationship between the deceased and the beneficiary, with non-taxable threshold amounts.

 Residents: Residents are taxed on their worldwide income. at progressive rates, from 23% to 43%.

 Transaction costs are moderate to high in Italy

 Total round-trip transaction costs in Italy range from 8.88% to 22.70%of the property value.
 Registration tax is 3% for main homes and 7% for second homes.
 Nonresident buyers pay a fixed registration tax of 7%.
 The real estate agent’s commission is between 3% and 8% plus 22% VAT; typically split between buyer and seller.

 Because of strongly pro-tenant landlord & tenant laws, the rental market is shrinking.